Global Coherence in Quantum Discord as a Resource: Mermin strength as a witness of Schr o dinger strength

 where $\hat{r}$ is the Bloch vector of the projectors $\ketbra{i}{i}^A$ and $\vec{s}_i$ are the Bloch vectors of the quantum states $\rho^B_i$.
 Since we only make a qubit assumption on Alice's side, her measurements are \textit{a priori} POVM with elements given by \be M^A_{a|x}=\gamma^{A}_{a|x} \openone_2+ (-1)^{a} \frac{\eta^A_{x}}{2} \hat{u}^A_{x} \cdot \vec{\sigma}, \ee where $\gamma^{A}_{0|x}+\gamma^{B}_{1|x}=1$ $\forall$ $x$ and $0 \leq \gamma^{A}_{a|x} \pm \frac{\eta^A_{x}}{2} \leq 1$ $\forall$ $x, a$.
 On the other hand, Bob's measurements are also POVMs with elements given by \be M^B_{b|y}=\gamma^{B}_{b|y} \openone_2+ (-1)^{b} \frac{\eta^B_{y}}{2} \hat{v}^B_{y} \cdot \vec{\sigma}, \ee where $\gamma^{A}_{0|y}+\gamma^{B}_{1|y}=1$ $\forall$ $y$ and $0 \leq \gamma^{B}_{b|y} \pm \frac{\eta^B_{y}}{2} \leq 1$ $\forall$ $y, b$.
 Now, it can be easily checked that the above measurement settings always lead to $\Gamma=0$ for any CQ state $\rho_{CQ}$.
 Similarly, it can be seen that any QC state always gives $\Gamma=0$. \end{proof}

-From the above lemma, we now obtain the following result. \begin{prop} Nonzero $\Gamma$ in Eq. (\ref{eq:G}) of any discordant state producing an unsteerable box witnesses superunsteerability. \end{prop} \begin{proof} Note that in the context of the two-setting steering scenario with dichotomic measurements, any unsteerable box having the decomposition (\ref{LHV-LHS}) can be reproduced by a classical-quantum state of the form $\sum^{d_\lambda-1}_{\lambda=0} p_\lambda \ketbra{\lambda}{\lambda} \otimes \rho_\lambda$ \cite{MGH+16}, where $\{\ketbra{\lambda}{\lambda}\}$ forms an orthonormal basis in $\mathbb{C}^{d_\lambda}$, with $d_\lambda \le 4$.
-Here, the dimension of the hidden variable is upper bounded by $4$ since any local as well as unsteerable correlation corresponding to this scenario can be simulated by shared classical randomness of dimension $d_\lambda \le 4$ \cite{DW15,DBD+18}.
-It then follows that any unsteerable box produced from a two-qubit state that requires a hidden variable of dimension $d_\lambda =2$ to provide an LHV-LHS model (i.e., any unsteerable box produced from a two-qubit state that is not superunsteerable) can be simulated by a two-qubit state which admits the form of the classical-quantum state given by Eq.(\ref{CQ}).
+From the above lemma, we now obtain the following result. \begin{prop} Suppose $\Gamma$ in Eq.~(\ref{eq:G}) takes a nonzero value for any given unsteerable correlation.
+Then the correlation has superunsteerability. \end{prop} \begin{proof} Note that in the context of the two-setting steering scenario with dichotomic measurements, any unsteerable correlation can be reproduced by a CQ state of the form $\sum^{d_\lambda-1}_{\lambda=0} p_\lambda \ketbra{\lambda}{\lambda} \otimes \rho_\lambda$ \cite{MGH+16}, where $\{\ketbra{\lambda}{\lambda}\}$ forms an orthonormal basis in $\mathbb{C}^{d_\lambda}$, with $d_\lambda \le 4$.
+In other words, the unsteerable correlation admits the decomposition as in Eq. (\ref{LHV-LHS}) with $d_\lambda \le 4$.
+Here, the dimension of the hidden variable is upper bounded by $4$ since any unsteerable correlation corresponding to this scenario can be simulated by shared classical randomness of dimension $d_\lambda \le 4$ \cite{DW15,DBD+18}.
+It then follows that any unsteerable correlation produced from a two-qubit state that requires a hidden variable of dimension $d_\lambda \le 2$ to provide an LHV-LHS model (i.e., any unsteerable correlation produced from a two-qubit state that is not superunsteerable) can be simulated by a two-qubit state that admits the form of the CQ state given by Eq. (\ref{CQ}).
 Thus, for any such unsteerable box, $\Gamma=0$.
-On the other hand, $\Gamma>0$ for any unsteerable box produced from a two-qubit state certifies that the box does not arise from a classical-quantum or quantum-classical state.
-Hence, this box requires the hidden variable of dimension $d_\lambda>2$ to provide an LHV-LHS model (that is, the box is superunsteerable). \end{proof}
+On the other hand, if any unsteerable correlation produced from a two-qubit state has $\Gamma>0$, then the correlation does not arise from a CQ or QC state.
+Hence, this correlation requires a hidden variable of dimension $d_\lambda>2$ to provide an LHV-LHS model (i.e., the correlation is superunsteerable). \end{proof}

+To illustrate that $\Gamma$ is needed to capture the presence of a nonzero $SS_{2}$ in any given superunsteerable correlation, let us make the following observation. \begin{observation} There are superunsteerable states that cannot be used to imply a nonvanishing \textit{Schr\"{o}dinger strength}. \end{observation} To illustrate the above, consider the discordant state as given by Eq.~($13$) in~\cite{Gio13}.
+It has global coherence since $L_R$ in Eq.~(\ref{LR}) satisfies $L_R=3$.
+This state can be written in the form given by Eq.~ (\ref{can02q}) as follows:

+To show that the above state has superunsteerability, we consider the certification of superunsteerability of two-qubit states, with two dichotomic measurements on both subsystems, as introduced in~\cite{JD23}, using a nonlinear witness that certifies quantum discord both ways.
+This witness is given by a determinant which is written in terms of the conditional probabilities on Bob's side $\{p(b|a;x,y)\}$ as follows: \begin{widetext}